apcraig/CICE/doc/source/developer_guide/dg_other.rst

 CICE prognostics results do NOT depend on the global sum implementation.
 The results are bit-for-bit identical with any `bfbflag`.
 The `bfbflag` only impacts the results and performance of the global diagnostics written to the CICE log file.
-For best performance, the off (or lsum8 which is equivalent) setting is recommended.
+For best performance, the `off` (or `lsum` which is equivalent) setting is recommended.
-This will probably not produce bit-for-bit results with different decompositions.
+This will probably not produce bit-for-bit results with different decompositions or processor counts.
-For bit-for-bit results, the reprosum setting is recommended.
+For bit-for-bit results, the `reprosum` setting is recommended.
 This should be only slightly slower than the lsum8 implementation.

-Global sums of real types are not reproducible due to different order of operations of the sums of the individual data which introduced roundoff errors.
+Global sums of real types are not reproducible when the sum is carried out in different orders of operations, this introduces roundoff errors.
-This is caused when the model data is laid out in different block decompositions or on different pe counts so the data is stored in memory in different orders.
+Different order of operations is usually caused when the model data is laid out in different block decompositions or on different pe counts so the data is stored in memory in different orders.
 Integer data should be bit-for-bit identical regardless of the order of operation of the sums.